sandboxie-plus/sandboxie-docs/Content/OpenWinClass.md

 **Special Forms**
 ```
-   OpenWinClass=$:program.exe
+   OpenWinClass=$:program.exe/IgnoreUIPI
 ```

-Windows XP only - it permits a program running inside the sandbox to use the PostThreadMessage API to send a message directly to a thread in a target process running outside the sandbox.
+This permits a program running inside the sandbox to use the PostThreadMessage API to send a message directly to a thread in a target process running outside the sandbox.
 This form of the _OpenWinClass_ setting does not support wildcards, so the process name of the target process must match the name specified in the setting.
 ```
    OpenWinClass=#
 ```